-The Office of Information Technology (IT) is responsible for the activation of accounts, and in consultation with each user's supervisor and relevant data owners, the application of appropriate security classes under the principle of "least required access" to perform each user's business function.
+- 1.06.1 Make decisions regarding access to the AC data under their control.
+Account setup and modification require the approval of the requestor's supervisor and the relevant information owners(s). - 1.06.2 The Office of Information Technology (IT) is responsible for the activation of accounts, and in consultation with each user's supervisor and relevant information owners, the application of appropriate security classes under the principle of "least privileged access" to perform each user's business function.